-A full thru-hike of the Appalachian Trail typically costs hikers between $3,000 and $6,000 (excluding gear) over the course of their 5 to 7 month trek.
+A full thru-hike of the Appalachian Trail typically costs hikers between $3,000 and $6,000 (excluding gear) over the course of their 5 to 7-month trek.

 Looming 4,737 feet above the Yosemite Valley floor, Half Dome is one of the most iconic landmarks in the world.
-A stunning, yet taxing 14 to 16 mile out-and-back trail with a 4,800 foot elevation gain, most hikers opt to approach Half Dome via the Mist Trail (with the alternate option being the John Muir Trail).
+A stunning yet taxing 14 to 16-mile out-and-back trail with a 4,800-foot elevation gain, most hikers opt to approach Half Dome via the Mist Trail (with the alternate option being the John Muir Trail).
 During cable season, permits are required to proceed beyond the dome’s base.
-The approach to the summit is not for the faint-of-heart and it is not uncommon to hear of hikers falling to their death.
+The approach to the summit is not for the faint of heart, and it is not uncommon to hear of hikers falling to their death.
 Between 2005 and 2015, 12 deaths and 140 search-and-rescue operations were reported.
-Still, for those who persist the views from the top are nothing short of spectacular.
+Still, for those who persist, the views from the top are nothing short of spectacular.

 When the cables are up, a permit is required to hike beyond the base of Half Dome.
-Typically, cables go up towards the end of May (usually the Monday before Memorial Day) and are taken down mid-October subject to weather conditions.
+Typically, cables go up towards the end of May (usually the Monday before Memorial Day) and are taken down in mid-October, subject to weather conditions.
 During the rest of the year, permits are not required, but scaling Half Dome without cables is only for those with extensive rock climbing experience and should not be attempted by the average hiker.

 Backpackers who wish to summit Half Dome can apply for a Half Dome permit along with their Wilderness Permit.
-More information here.
+More information is here.

 Each lottery application requires a $10 non-refundable fee.
 For successful applicants, a $10 recreation fee is also charged for each hiker.
-For the pre-season lottery, the $10 recreation fee is due on or before April 23rd.
+For the pre-season lottery, the $10 recreation fee is due on or before May 8th.
 For the daily lottery, the $10 recreation fee is automatically deducted using the credit card provided at the time of application.

 Apply and pay online at Recreation.gov.

 Still, getting a permit is only part of the adventure.
 The Wave lies in a backcountry wilderness area with no developed trails or facilities en route.
-Permit holders will be given a route description and photo map that includes GPS coordinates.
+Permit holders will be given a route description and photo map with GPS coordinates.
 Basic navigation skills are recommended, particularly if you’re contending with the extreme heat of summer.
-The journey is 6.4 miles round-trip and rated as moderately difficult.
+The journey is 6.4 miles round-trip and is rated as moderately difficult.

 In 2019, only 3.5% of applicants were successful in securing permits.